Skip to content

 Vitamin C profile, daily requirement and more

-Want to know more about vitamin C?
-Then you'll find what you're looking for here!
-I will now give you the most important information about this valuable, water-soluble vitamin, which is also known as ascorbic acid.
+You want to know more about vitamin C?
+Then you will find it here!
+I will now give you the most important information about the valuable, water-soluble vitamin, which is also called ascorbic acid.

-We start with a brief profile, continue with the intake, daily requirement, function, risk of overdose or deficiency, through to the best sources of vitamin C and food supplements.
-Finally, I will provide you with important information on what you need to bear in mind when eating a plant-based diet with regard to vitamin C.
+We start with a short profile, continue with the intake, daily requirement, function, risk of overdose or deficiency, to the best sources of vitamin C and supplements.
+Finally, I'll introduce you to important info on what to look for in a plant-based diet regarding vitamin C.

 Here is in advance a short Overview for you: